A Taxonomy for Inference in Causal Model Families: Paper: ``A Taxonomy for Inference in Causal Model Families''

 {\bf Protocol and Parameters.} To account for reproducibility and stability of the presented results, we used learned models for four different random seeds each parameterization of any given underlying SCM.
-For the NCM's neural networks, we deploy simple MLP with three hidden layers of 10 neurons each, and the input-/output-layers are $|\pa_i|+1$ and 1 respectively.
-For the TNCM's SPNs, we deploy simple two-layer SPNs (following the layerwise principle introduced in \citep{peharz2020einsum}) where the first layer consists of leaf nodes, the second layer of product nodes, the third layer of sum nodes and a final product node aggregation.
+For the NCM's neural networks, we deploy simple MLP with three hidden layers of 10 neurons each, and the input-/output-layers are $|\Pa_i|+1$ and 1 respectively.
+For the TNCM's SPNs, we deploy simple two-layer SPNs (following the layerwise principle introduced in \citet{peharz2020einsum}) where the first layer consists of leaf nodes, the second layer of product nodes, the third layer of sum nodes and a final product node aggregation.
 The number of channels is set to 30.
 We use ADAM \citep{kingma2014adam} optimization, and train up to three passes of 10 k data points sampled from the observational distribution of any SCM.
 For experiments in which the size of the SCM is being increased, we use a simple chain and extend it iteratively.
 For experiments in which the capacity of the mechanism (or units) of the parameterized SCM are being increased, we use a fixed chain SCM structure and scale the model capacity linearly.
 I.e., the MLPs increase their hidden layers neurons number while SPNs increase their layer channel.
-For general causal inference we resort to Alg.\ref{alg:inference}.
 For causal effect estimation, we focus on the average treatment effect given by $ATE(T,E):=\mathbb{E}[E{\mid}\doop(T=1)]-\mathbb{E}[E{\mid}\doop(T=1)]$ that for the binary setting reduces to probabilistic difference $p(Y=1{\mid}\doop(X=1))-p(Y=1{\mid}\doop(X=0))=ATE(T,E)$.
-For measuring density estimation quality, we resort to the Jensen-Shannon-Divergence (JSD) with base 2 that is bounded in $[0,1]$ where 0 indicates identical probability mass functions.
+For measuring density estimation quality, we resort to the Jensen-Shannon-Divergence (JSD) with base 2 that is bounded in $[0,1]$ where 0 indicates identical probability density functions i.e., an optimal match in terms of JSD.